 Now that your time with the class has ended, I wanted to touch base to learn more about your experience with When Food is Your Mother.
+I have an end of class survey for you below.

-There are three intentions behind this survey:
+There are three intentions behind this survey

 Second, writing about your experience helps you integrate what you’ve learned.
 It’s so easy to feel lost in the busyness of life, where our daily habits take over – and seemingly all our insights fall to naught.
-Ah, this can be so frustrating!

-This is one reason why taking time to ‘close’ your time with the course and to be with your takeaways is so important.
+This is one reason why intentionally ‘closing’ your time with the course to be with your takeaways is so important.
 Taking time to notice, honor and to spend time with your experience crystallizes and grounds the insights that you’ve received.
-By mindfully pausing, honoring your insights, and consciously noticing where you see changes, you strengthen these changes and support your brain’s capacity for healing and regeneration.
-You also feed your courage!

 One of the ways I help potential students get to know me is by sharing stories, experiences, and testimonials of alumni on the sales pages and website.
 If you feel moved to do so, I’d be honored to have your permission to share your experience publicly on our website.